vjelic/pytorch-glog-fork/Installation/ROCm_Installation_Guide_v3.7.md

     curl https://storage.googleapis.com/git-repo-downloads/repo > ~/bin/repo
     chmod a+x ~/bin/repo

-Note: You can choose a different folder to install the repo into if you desire. \~/bin/ is used as an example.
+**Note**: You can choose a different folder to install the repo into if you desire. \~/bin/ is used as an example.

 # Downloading the ROCm Source Code